Written by Adriana Mara

 Prior to the end of the Cold War era, security and defense strategies of European countries were formulated on the assumption that adversaries consisted solely in the form of a state or of an alliance of states.
 Yet since its formation, the European Union has faced a set of challenges that are quite more complex in form and structure including terrorism and cybercrime that surpass national boundaries.
 Due to rapid technological advancements and their pervasion in everyday life and critical infrastructure, cybersecurity has become a top priority for the European Union.

-New threats involve cybercriminals, cyberterrorists, even foreign intelligence services that either aims for personal profit or for systemic damage.
+New threats involve cybercriminals, cyberterrorists, even foreign intelligence services that either aim for personal profit or for systemic damage.
 The advantage of these criminal networks over European security systems lies in their decentralized nature that lacks clear hierarchies and in their low entry barriers.
-More specifically, cyber threats usually are impossible to identify as an attack they can consist of anyone with an Internet connection in any place in the world or even multiple attackers distributed across the globe.
+More specifically, cyber threats usually are impossible to identify as an attack, as they can consist of anyone with an Internet connection in any place in the world or even multiple attackers distributed across the globe.

 In contrast, European defense systems are still predominantly built upon earlier assumptions where an ‘enemy’ used to have the form of a state, yet the threats nowadays most commonly consist of a hybrid form that operates between the physical and digital realm.
 The physical realm does not only include technological means but also the cultural/sociopolitical perspective of the threat (Jagoda 2012: 25).
 For example, cyber terrorism takes place in the digital sphere but the ideological context still derives from the physical realm.
 Although the European Union has made significant progress in coordinating members’ efforts in adapting to new threats, there is a tendency to neglect this cultural and sociopolitical dimension of the cyberspace which causes problems primarily in conceptualizing the issue in the first place and subsequently in the strategic response to it.